zdmullen/TechWriters.github.io/_recipes/PeanutbutterNjelly.md

-# How to make a peanut butter and Jelly sandwich
+# How to make a Peanut Butter and Jelly sandwich

 ## Prerequisites